 Dog lover Yang Xiaoyun took it one step further and purchased a total of 300 caged dogs, which she spent 11 hours ferrying back to her hometown in Tianjin.
 Despite her good intentions, the 90,000 RMB (£8,500) she spent buying them will no doubt continue to feed dog sellers across the region.

-China’s dog-meat industry is a largely unregulated trade, with activists claiming that the animals are usually stolen pets or strays, posing a health risk to anyone chowing down.
-Dog dealers, however, insist that the dogs are "tu gou," a type of dog that are mostly bred on farms for their meat, and that the moral objections are therefore no different from when other cute animals, like lambs, are eaten.
+China’s dog meat industry is a largely unregulated trade, with activists claiming that the animals are usually stolen pets or strays, posing a health-risk to anyone tucking in.
+Dog dealers however, insist that the dogs are "tu gou", a type of dog that are mostly bred on farms for their meat, and that the moral objections are therefore no different to eating other cute animals, like lambs.

 An attempted demonstration by animal rights activists took place on Saturday outside the Yulin city government building, culminating in a few banners being snatched and quickly torn to shreds.
 This was followed by an angry exchange of abuse between locals and protesters, before security guards were called on to disperse the crowd.